vaanii1/smart-fire-alert-system/README.md

 This is a single page application, build using React, React Router, Javascript, and ContextAPI paired with useReducer hook for advanced state management.

+CSS Modules is being used to style each component.